CasketPizza/AmbientMonitor/README.md

 **9**: Save settings.
 **0**: Reset all settings (does not affect save until overwritten).
 ##
 Written in Python 3 with the help of ChatGPT.
+*I have no coding expertise, please feel free to modify this script.
+I tried to get it to fade to black on the outside edges and to display the controls within the window but had no success.
+It's also dreadfully unoptimised, and could potentially affect game performance.*